simutool/.github/profile/README.md

 The project involved a consortium of 8 organizations working cooperatively to further the know-how of microwave-assisted manufacturing (as opposed to classical manufacturing in heat ovens).
 The work was characterized by data-driven and close collaboration with requirements of quick turnaround time.

 We developed a software suite as a model for supporting the close collaboration and data sharing in industrial manufacturing projects.
+In this repository (and github organization) we present the technical architecture as well as point to the source code of some of the components of the project.

-You can read more about the project [here](https://www.uni-bamberg.de/en/mobi/research/simutool/).
+A more general (not software-related) description of the project can be found [here](https://www.uni-bamberg.de/en/mobi/research/simutool/).

 ## Architecture

 ![](simutool_system_design.drawio.svg)

 The figure above presents the deployed SaaS architecture during the lifetime the system was used by the end users.
-The system was designed to be scalable, however we did not need to scale to further during its lifetime.
-However, several nodes have been designed as *stateless/scalable nodes* that can be scaled whenever needed.
-See the next section figure below for how the deployment could
+The system was designed to be scalable, however we did not need to scale it further than that during its lifetime.
+However, key nodes have been designed as *stateless/scalable* that can be scaled when needed.
+The section [Scaling the Architecture](Scaling_the_Architecture) present one possible scenario to scale the system design.
+Below we briefly discuss some of the elements of the system.

 **Components**: